 Please note: The Governor does not have the authority to restore firearms rights.
 If you have had your civil rights restored and are seeking restoration of your firearm rights, please contact your local circuit court.

 Anyone convicted of a felony in Virginia automatically loses their civil rights - the right to vote, serve on a jury, run for office, become a notary public and carry a firearm.
 The Constitution of Virginia gives the Governor the sole discretion to restore civil rights, not including firearm rights.
 Individuals seeking restoration of their civil rights are encouraged to contact the Secretary of the Commonwealth’s office.

-- To be eligible for restoration of civil rights, an individual must have a felony conviction and be free from any term of incarceration and/or supervision resulting from felony conviction(s).
+- To be eligible to apply for consideration for the restoration of civil rights, an individual must be free from any term of incarceration resulting from felony conviction(s).

 - Individuals are encouraged to contact the Secretary of the Commonwealth to request consideration for restoration of their civil rights by using the button below or by calling (804) 692-0104.

 - The Secretary of the Commonwealth’s office works with various state agencies to consider individuals who may be eligible to have their rights restored.